digital-blueprint/dispatch-app/README.md

 ### Install app

-If you want to install the DBP Dualdelivery App in a new folder `dualdelivery-app` with a path prefix `/` you can call:
+If you want to install the dbp dualdelivery app in a new folder `dualdelivery-app` with a path prefix `/` you can call:

 ```bash
 npx @digital-blueprint/cli install-app dualdelivery dualdelivery-app /